The Corporate Tax Planning Law Review: Australia

 Domestic intercompany transactions

-MIT non-arm's length income
+MIT non-arm's-length income

 International intercompany transactions

-Australia's CGT regime applies to related party transactions.
+Australia's CGT regime applies to related-party transactions.

 Australian residents are subject to CGT on a worldwide basis.

-vi Third-party transactions
+iv Third-party transactions

 The taxation implications of third-party transactions depend on whether the transaction is on revenue or on capital account, which is a question of fact.
-This subsection addresses third-party transactions on capital account, generally including divestment of investments and like transactions.
+This subsection addresses third-party transactions on capital account, generally including divestment of investments and similar transactions.

 Sales of shares or assets for cash

 The exemption requires the Australian company to have held a 'direct voting percentage' of 10 per cent or more in the foreign company throughout a 12-month period that began no earlier than 24 months before the time of disposal.
 Under the exemption, the gain is reduced by a percentage reflecting the foreign company's 'active business' asset use.
-The relevant percentage reduction is calculated by a market value or book value method at the taxpayer's election.96 If that percentage is greater than 90 per cent, the gain is reduced by 100 per cent.
+The relevant percentage reduction is calculated by a market value or book value method at the taxpayer's election.80 If that percentage is greater than 90 per cent, the gain is reduced by 100 per cent.